 The proceeds of the loans under the Credit Agreement may be used for working capital and general corporate purposes, to refinance our credit agreement with RBC and to pay fees and expenses in connection with the entry into the Credit Agreement.
 The Original Credit Agreement bore interest, at our option, at either a rate based on the London Interbank Offered Rate ("LIBOR") for the applicable interest period or a base rate, in each case plus a margin.
 The base rate is the highest of the prime rate, the federal funds rate plus 0.50% and one month adjusted LIBOR plus 1.0%.
 The margin is 7.50% for LIBOR loans and 6.50% for base rate loans.
 After the Amendment, the loans under the Credit Agreement bear interest, at our option, at either a rate based on the Adjusted Term SOFR or a base rate, in each case plus a margin.
-The base rate plus 0.50% and three-month Adjusted Term SOFR plus 1.00%.
-The margin is 7.50% for Adjusted Term SOFR loans and 6.50% for base rate loans.
+The base rate is the highest of the prime rate, the federal funds rate plus 0.50% and three-month Adjusted Term SOFR plus 1.00%.
+The margin is 7.50% for base rate loans.